jaceva/react-challenge/instructions.md

 This component will:
 - Keep track of the contacts and appointments data, each being an array of objects.
-- Define a function to add data to the contacts array
+- Define a callback function that, given a name, phone number, and email, adds a new contact object with that data to the array of contacts.
 - Define a function to add data to the appointments array.
 - Add the contacts array and the add contact function to the props of the `ContactsPage` component.
 - Add the appointments array, contacts array and the add appointment function to the props of `AppointmentsPage` component.